DantalianZor/NightCache/README.md

 If for some reason this did not happen, then add it manually.

 7) Everything is ready to use :)

+UPD: See below documentation for MonoInstallable & NightCacheInstallable

 # For example: